 - step-by-step software development with strict time frames.

 See all ways how to make a correct estimation of your project.
-Read How to estimate a software project better: working methods and common pitfalls
+Read How to estimate a software project better

 This approach is used in many development projects of today.